Jobs to be Done template

 Keep reading to know more about the Jobs to be Done framework template.

-The Jobs To Be Done template makes it easy to put JTBD theory into practice.
+The Jobs To Be Done template makes it easy to put JTBD theory into practice and helps you analyze both the demand creation and hiring processes.

 When people look for new solutions to accomplish their goals, they look for everything that helps them achieve their progress.
 In our example, it could be a tool, a training, a consultant, and so on.
 This is called a choice set, and it can be very diverse, going beyond a particular product category.